Luos-io/Documentation/src/pages/luos-technology/message/handling-message.md

 ```

 ## Polling configuration
 This configuration is often used in Arduino libraries to receive information in a basic way.
-This method allows you handle messages only when the user wants to do it in the loop of the service.
+This method allows you to handle messages only when the user wants to do it in the loop of the service.

-To setup this configuration, you have to create your service without any callbacks.
+To set up this configuration, you have to create your service without any callbacks.

 See the following code as an example, with a button: